26-29 July 2014

 Entering Wrocław’s Rynek, or old market square, is a jaw-dropping experience.
 Its gothic town hall is an architectural masterpiece.
 Surrounded by a colorful plethora of citizens’ houses, filled with restaurants and strolling multitudes, the Rynek is a perfect square for rubbernecking.
 I immediately wish I had longer to visit.
 Wrocław has been designated a European Capital of Culture for 2016.
 I say don’t wait.
 Go now.

 16-19 July 2014

 Wow, now here is a city!
-Walkable historic center, lively, inexpensive, clean, good food and beer, cafés and street shopping abound.
+Walkable historic center, lively, inexpensive, clean, good food and beer, cafés and street shopping.
 I immediately like the old-world atmosphere of Kraków.
-Its awesome main square is filled with the noises, conversations, music, and clinking glasses and cups of locals out to enjoy their city.
+Its awesome main square is filled with the noises, conversations, horse carriages, music, and clinking glasses and cups of locals out to enjoy their city.
 I am happy to be here sharing it with them.